lexnederbragt/INF-BIO9120_fall2013_de_novo_assembly/practicals/02_Mapping_reads_to_an_assembly.md

 scaff2bed.py -i ../<assembly.fasta> -m 10 >gaps.bed
 ```

 This will create a BED file with locations of the gaps.

+* Inspect the BED file
-Add the BED file to the browser.
-Zoom in one gaps and look at the alignments.
+* Add the BED file to the browser
+* Zoom in one gaps and look at the alignments.

 **Question:**